Artur-Ws/Challenges/README.md

 # Challenges
-short python challenges to do for fun and to stay sharp.
+### short python challenges.
+Great to kill time and to keep your mind sharp.
+### Each particular task is placed in specific directory together with a proposed solution